Omar29-long/beyond-the-single-label/README.md

 | SigLIP | 5.59 | 4.43 |
 | XLM-R CLIP | **7.96** | **6.49** |

 Chance sits at 0.02%.
 So 7.96% is roughly 400 times chance, against 10 times for classification.
-Not a variation, a different order of magnitude.
+A different order of magnitude.
 Significant in both directions, p < 0.001.

 91% of the corpus text is in English, verified by language detection, which is why retrieval is evaluated in English only.